-Also, once you’ve been pre-approved, you can show that to a potential seller, in order to show them that you are serious and also able to purchase the home.
-The seller will know that your financing isn’t merely theoretical, and that once you’re ready to sign on the dotted line, you’ve got a lender who will put up the mortgage.
+Also, once you’ve been pre-approved, you can show that to a potential seller, to show them that you are serious and able to purchase the home.
+The seller will know that you have secured financing and that once you’re ready to sign on the dotted line, you’ve got a lender who will put up the mortgage.

 A common mistake made by new homeowners is to start looking at houses before getting pre-approved.
-People often fall in love with places that they later learn they can’t afford or can’t get the proper financing for, thus wasting time and heartache.
+They often fall in love with places that they later learn they can’t afford or can’t get the proper financing for, thus wasting their time.

 Get pre-approved, and step to the plate ready.

 Our Top Lenders